Your water heaters pressure relief valve has a vital role to play where safety is concerned.

 Excessive Tank Pressure

-Chronically high pressure inside of a water heater is one of the most common causes of relief valve leaks.
+Chronically high pressure inside of a water heater is one of the most common causes of water heater pressure relief valve leaks.

 To determine whether this is the cause of your leak, you will need to invest a few dollars in a pressure gauge.